 Finally Wilson, at best a reluctant supporter of suffrage, threw his support behind the issue.
-On September 30, 1918 with war’s end weeks away Wilson address Congress:
+On September 30, 1918 with war’s end weeks away Wilson addressed Congress:

 “We have made partners of the women in this war…Shall we admit them only to a partnership of suffering and sacrifice and toil and not to a partnership of privilege?”

 With the support of the president the die was cast.
 Although the Susan B. Anthony bill – to give women the right to vote - was be debated by Congress for many months, and the issue would be contentiously battled out among the states for ratification.
 Finally on August 18, 1920, the Susan B. Anthony amendment became the nineteenth amendment to the Constitution of the United States.
-With that, twenty-million women won the right to vote; they were not given the right to vote, they were not given anything, this was a battle, a battle involving service, sacrifice, protest, imprisonment, unflinching commitment to the war even including loss of life…and they won; victory in war, and a lasting victory that remains with us always.
-Votes for women!
+With that, twenty-million women won the right to vote.
+They were not given the right to vote; they were not given anything.
+This was a battle involving service, sacrifice, protest, imprisonment, unflinching commitment to the war even including loss of life, and they won.
+They won victory in war, and a victory that remains with us.

 - national mall and memorial parks

 - world war i